What are water savings?

 Why are the water savings being audited?

-The Water Savings Protocol contains a technical manual on how to estimate, calculate and allocate water savings.
+The Water Savings Protocol contains a technical manual on how to estimate water savings.
 It also sets out roles and responsibilities and the audit process.

-The audit process requires an independent auditor to verify that the water savings estimates have been calculated consistent with the calculations methods described in the Protocol.
-The audit process provides confidence that the water savings are being calculated correctly.
+The audit process requires an independent auditor to verify that the water savings estimates have been estimated consistent with the methods described in the Water Savings Protocol.
+The audit process provides confidence that the water savings are being estimated correctly.

 Who are the Auditors, how were they selected and are they independent?